DallasMorningNews/django-rolodex/README.md

     url(r'^accounts/logout/$', 'django.contrib.auth.views.logout'),
 )
 ```
-It's also a good idea to set django rest framework's auth to django model permissions in settings.py.
+It's a good idea to set django rest framework's auth to django model permissions in settings.py.
 You may also add anonymous read only like this:
 ```python
 REST_FRAMEWORK = {
     'DEFAULT_PERMISSION_CLASSES': [